-Adiantum macrophyllum, This species is native to the American tropics and occurs in the Caribbean, Central America and South America.
+Adiantum macrophyllum, This is perhaps my favorite of all maidenhair ferns.
+The species is native to the American tropics and occurs in the Caribbean, Central America and South America.
 I have seen it in the wild many times and collected it in the past growing on road side banks in the Caribbean where there was water seepage.
-So it like to be very moist if not wet and will even grow in bright sun light often only shaded by leaves of adjacent plants.
+So it likes to be very moist if not wet.
+It will even grow in bright sun light often shaded only by the leaves of adjacent plants.

-They will certainly tolerate both cool and hot temps so there is no concern about any odd temp requirements.
-So no worries if your summer temps are very hot, it thrives, no worries if your summer temps are cool, it thrives. really!
-Its not cold hardy so dont ever let it freeze, Hey remember its a tropical fern.
+It will certainly tolerate both cool and hot temps so there is no concern about any odd temp requirements.
+No worries if your summer temps are very hot, it thrives, no worries if your summer temps are cool, it thrives. really!
+Its not cold hardy so don't ever let it freeze, Remember its a tropical fern.